-The Conflict of Interest (COI) Program works in conjunction with the Conflict Review Board to make recommendations and develop management plans for identified COIs.
-Not everyone that completes a disclosure has external activities/interests.
-Likewise, not everyone that discloses an external activity/interest will find that the institution has identified it as a COI.
-The review undertaken looks at the submitted information, the role (s) the individual serves at the institution and then a qualified decision is reached as to the existence of a COI or not.
-If a COI exists, then management is developed.
+ADF review reveals real or perceived COIs.
+The Conflict of Interest and Commitment (COIC) Office works with the Conflict Review Board to develop management plans for identified COIs.
+Not everyone that completes an ADF has external activities/interests.
+Also, UofL does not identify all disclosures as a COI.
+The review considers the filed information, the role (s) the individual serves at UofL and boundary between these items to decide the existence of a COI.
+If a COI exists, then management is the next step.

 Management plans are tools UofL uses to mitigate identified COIs.
 These plans guide Covered Persons with COIs to ensure external events/interests do not bias UofL activities.
 It might call for an extra review of collected data, or having someone else prepare billing paperwork, or naming another individual as an adviser to students working on the project.
 Each plan clause should work in concert with the others to provide the proper protections for UofL activities.
 To ensure the plans are working as intended, they must be monitored.

 Monitoring occurs at various levels.
 First line of defense is the Covered Person.
 The Covered Person is in the best position to know when the disclosure is no longer applicable.
 Communicating changes to the COIC Office can lead to changes in the plan.
 UofL also relies on the individual’s direct supervisor, or Appropriate Authority.
 These individuals are closely aware of the Covered Person’s institutional responsibilities and can monitor how the plan is affecting execution of those duties.
 Next, we have the COIC office itself.
 Information can be identified from external sources/reports that might have bearing on the management plan.
 Further, it is the COIC Office’s responsibility to keep up-to-date with the best practices around COI identification and management.